-This breakdown isn’t due to a lack of interest locally, as indicated by the high demand for the Beginning Urban Farmers Apprenticeship program and other entry-level farmer learning opportunities.
-Instead, the lack of new-farmer preparedness stems from a combination of institutional, cultural, and financial barriers which greatly inhibit the development of new farmers and farm businesses.
-These barriers commonly consist of a lack of access to:
+This breakdown isn’t due to a lack of interest locally, as the high demand for entry-level farmer learning opportunities shows.
+Instead, many new farmers face a combination of institutional, cultural, and financial barriers, all of which greatly inhibits the development of new farmers and farm businesses.
+These barriers often consist of a lack of access to:

 - Capital: farmland, equipment and infrastructure

-- Well established farm networks and support systems
+- Peer support: Well established farm networks and support systems

 - Agricultural training

 East Multnomah Soil and Water Conservation District seeks to use Headwaters Farm as a launching pad for farm businesses by providing the resources necessary to helping farmers overcome these barriers.
 Our goal in doing so is to help keep good farmland in production while adding to the diversity of the local “farmscape.”